 - 3-Day Notice to Quit (Clear and Present Danger)

 - 7-Day Notice to Quit (Non-Compliance)

 - 30-Day Notice to Quit (Month to Month)

 Step 2 – If the tenant fails to respond satisfactorily to the written notice in the time allowed, the landlord may begin a forcible entry and detainer action in small claims court.
-In Iowa, the court system requires that small claims be filed electronically, so you will have to set up an account on this site.
-You will then have to fill out this Forcible Entry and Detainer form and file it electronically with the small claims court in your county.
+In Iowa, the court system requires that small claims be filed electronically, so you will have to set up an account on This Webpage.
+You will then have to fill out this Forcible Entry and Detainer and file it electronically with the small claims court in your county.
 You will also need to file a confidential information sheet with the clerk.

 Step 3 – After you have filed the Forcible Entry and Detainer form, you will have to have it served on the tenant either by service of process, having it signed by an adult at the residence, or by posting and mailing by certified mail.

 Step 4 – The court will set a hearing date within eight (8) days of filing.
 You should have the evidence of serving the notice to quit as well as serving the forcible entry and detainer notice.
 The court will issue a decision either in favor of the landlord or tenant.
 If it is in favor of the landlord, the tenant shall have to vacate.
 If the tenant disagrees with the decision of the Judge, the tenant may file an appeal using Form 3.26.

 How To Write (Notice To Quit)